How to Reduce Stress in Dogs and CatsLast reviewed: June 10, 2022 by Marty Greer, Doctor of Veterinary Medicine

 Did you ever think your dog or cat could suffer from stress just as we can?
 In addition to occasional events such as thunderstorms or fireworks, recent studies have shown even the most pampered pets have daily stressors that can affect their long-term health.
 Feline lower urinary tract disease, inflammatory bowel syndrome, obesity, gastric dilatation volvulus (bloat), noise phobias and separation anxiety have all been linked to chronic stress in both dogs and cats.

-CAUSESJust like with people, there are many stressful events within a pet's world.
-Holidays, storms, traveling, boarding, grooming, and separation anxiety can all create stress for your pet.
+What Causes Stress in Dogs and CatsJust like with people, there are many stressful events within a pet's world.
+Holidays, storms, traveling, boarding, grooming, and separation anxiety can all create pet stress.
 Animals can become very upset when they aren't sure what is happening, which is often the case with loud fireworks or thunder.
 There is also reason to believe that the way a mammal responds to stress and chronic disease is directly related to nutrient deficiencies, imbalances and toxicity.

-- The most important thing you can do for your pet is to provide balanced nutrition
+- The most important thing you can do for cat and dog stress relief is to provide balanced nutrition

 - Give your pets a daily supplement to ensure they are replacing stress-nutrient loss.
 Vitamin mineral supplements such as Doc Roy's® Daily Care Feline or Canine provide your pet with the nutrients that they need.